 - Give a Name for your policy and enter a Description (Optional).

-- Search and select the targets (i.e Users and Schedules) you want to notify when a situation triggers.
+- Search and select the targets (i.e Users and Schedules) you want to notify when a Situation or ActOn triggers.

 - Optional: You can then add a second level to the escalation policy, which will serve as a secondary line of responders who will be notified in the event that no one in the first level responds.
-To do this, enter the number of minutes that should pass before the situation escalates to the next level in the escalates after ___ min. field.
+To do this, enter the number of minutes that should pass before an ActOn escalates to the next level in the move to next step after ___ min. field.
 This time period is called the escalation timeout.
 Situation will not escalate if they are acknowledged or resolved before the timeout is reached.

 - Click Add a new Escalation Rule to create the second level.

-- Search and select the target(s)you want to notify when a situation triggers.
+- Search and select the target(s)you want to notify when a Situation or ActOn triggers.

 - Configure additional escalation rules as required.

-Our Escalation policy framework is designed in way such that only one user is notified at once, but in practice, it is required to notify multiple users at same time when an ActOn is triggered, if the primary user does not respond.
+Our escalation policy framework is designed in such a way that only one user is notified at once, but in practice, it is required to notify multiple users at the same time when an ActOn is triggered if the primary user does not respond.
 To achieve this result, it is necessary to add more users to a schedule so that you can notify them at once.

-The following methods help you configure notifications to multiple users at a time based on your requirement.
+The following methods help you configure notifications for multiple users at a time based on your requirements.

-- Notify multiple users at same time irrespective of their on-call status.
-Refer this link for more details.
+- Notify multiple users at the same time, irrespective of their on-call status.
+Refer to this link for more details.

-- Notify multiple users or groups at a specific spans of time.
-For example, notify multiple users during weekend or after business hours.
-Refer User 3, User 4, User 5 and User 6 example in this link for more details.
+- Notify multiple users or groups at specific intervals of time.
+For example, notify multiple users during the weekend or after business hours.
+Refer to User 3, User 4, User 5 and User 6 examples in this link for more details.

-- Notify a secondary user when a primary user does not respond to an ActOn within specified time.
-Refer this link for more details.
+- Notify a secondary user when a primary user does not respond to an ActOn within a specified time.
+Refer to this link for more details.

 - Navigate to On-call Management --> Escalation Policy

-- On the Escalation policy page, click Add New Escalation Policy to add a new one or click Edit an Escalation Policy to add users in an existing one.
+- On the Escalation policy page, click Add New Escalation Policy to add a new one, or click Edit an Escalation Policy to add users to an existing one.

 - Click in the field under Notify and add one or more users to notify the required users about an ActOn when it is triggered.